-39) DDS407 Oral Radiology-II
+39) DDS407 Oral Radiology-II (2 cr. /h.)

 The course deals with the acquisition and interpretation of radiographic imaging studies performed for diagnosis of conditions affecting the oral and maxillofacial region and assist in treatment planning.

 40) DDS401 Clinical Operative Dentistry-I